-At SLSW we believe that every educational system teaches an inherent set of values.
+At Shoreless Lake School Wisconsin we believe that every educational system teaches an inherent set of values.
 The school should instill values that are consistent with the ones received at home.
-We believe that standards of right and wrong exist in all subject areas; therefore, students should be taught to make judgements accordingly.
+We believe that standards of right and wrong exist in all subject areas; therefore, students should be taught to make judgement accordingly.
 We recognize the essential contribution of Western culture as preserved and shaped by the Catholic Church.
 It is that Western Catholic heritage that we must prepare our students to pass on to the next generation.

 A Bold Pedagogical Approach